 Thursday, August 11, 2011

-If you are one of the few who checks Musings periodically, please note that this blog will be inactive until further notice.
-My focus has shifted to our travel plans.
-Feel free to read our blog about our sailing adventures, We'd love for you to join us there!
+If you are among the few who periodically checks into Musings , please note that this blog will be inactive until further notice.
+My focus as shifted to my upcoming voyage.
+If you are interested, you are certainly welcome to read our blog about our sailing adventures.

-I will continue to do art, and create a space for myself and my studio on our sailboat.
-I am simply unable to keep up numerous blogs, in the chaos that is planning the trip of a lifetime!
+I will attempt to continue to do art, and create a space for myself and my studio on our sailboat.
+I am simply unable to keep up numerous blogs, in the chaos that is planning a sea voyage!

 Cheers, Kyra